A jet ski cover is a large piece of fabric that goes over your jet ski to protect it from the sun and water.

 A little bit of water will find its way under your jet ski cover, especially if you live where it gets humid.

-The last and probably the most effective option, is to get your jet ski shrink-wrapped when you’re done for the riding season.
+- The last, and probably the most effective option, is to get your jet ski shrink-wrapped when you’re done for the riding season.

-How To Shrink Wrap A Jet Ski
+Shrink Wrapping A Jet Ski

 While you can shrink wrap your own jet ski, I suggest letting the professionals do it.
 Many dealerships will do it, and many will even come to your home to do it.